 The controller is also unexpectedly good.
 It allows you to monitor the speed controls and gyro in real time.
 Furthermore, the integrated telemetry functions, which allow you to monitor battery levels and mix control, are possible thanks to the built in transmitter.

-With such a controller, and the stability that the Ladybird provides, 3D maneuvers such as pirouettes, rolls, an flips, as well as aerial acrobatics are very possible.
+With such a controller, and the stability that the Ladybird provides, 3D maneuvers such as pirouettes, rolls, and flips, as well as aerial acrobatics, are very possible.